BeksOmega/looping-layout/.github/CONTRIBUTING.md

 bit more in-depth.
 Often they solve a larger problem than issues labled [good-first-issue][good-first-issue] or they involve some creative thinking and design.

+Currently we're working towards [release 0.4.0][milestone], which is a [minor version bump][semver], meaning it will include some new features!
+Namely functions that will allow people to create better animations using the LoopingLayoutManager (eg carousel animations).
+Please check out the [milestone][milestone] if you're interested in contributing =)

 ### :star2:Getting started

 To submit your first code contribution follow the below steps.